 Individual Therapy

-The individuals I work with seek therapy for all the emotional turmoil life throws at you: relationship distress, pressures to perform, anxiety, trouble sleeping and changes in mood.
+The individuals I work with seek therapy for all the emotional turmoil life throws at them: relationship distress, pressure to perform, anxiety, trouble sleeping, and changes in mood.
 Others I see come to therapy with a broader wish to understand their own nature, to see themselves and timeworn habits more clearly.

 My goal is not to fix problems in your life, but rather to help you gain control when it seems like the world around you is spinning.